Government confident over jobs

 However the director of external relations at Manukau Institute of Technology Stuart Middleton said the Government could do more to bring the numbers down - particularly among young people.

 Dr Middleton would like the government to promote early childhood education more strongly, because he said it was important to get young people fit for work was as the population aged and the demographics changed.

 "The numbers should worrry us, because you've got big changes in the demographics of New Zealand.
 Those people are all, each and every one of them, a potentiallly useful worker who could be contributing to the wealth of the country one way or another."

 Stuart Middleton said New Zealand should follow the example of Scandinavia, and institute programmes to put all young people either in education or in work.

-Next story in National: Strong rise in on-line job vacancies
+Next story in New Zealand: Strong rise in on-line job vacancies

 Copyright © 2014, Radio New Zealand